Topics Map > UWGB Help Desk

 It is anticipated that computers will have to be replaced or upgraded every three years resulting in approximately one-third of the computers replaced every year.
 An inventory database will be maintained by the CIT staff.
 Four year old workstations can be used for student workers, ad-hoc, and emeriti as supply allows.

-Computers can be kept on the network for four years with no support being offered after that period.
+Computers can be kept on the network for five years with no support being offered after that period.
 Warranty repair of items out of manufacture warranty (generally three years) will be charged at parts plus labor at the rate of $45.00 per hour.

 With the switch to energy efficient LCD monitors, CIT will replace centrally funded monitors as they fail at no cost.
 Departmentally funded monitors will continue to be replaced at the department's choice and cost.